 The purpose of this event is to gather people from different backgrounds to work together on developing new services or products that will benefit rural healthcare.

-We will kickoff the weekend with Dr. Steve North, accomplished rural health innovator and national telemedicine expert, followed by Marie Moran, Stanford University trained design thinking consultant with clients including Boeing, Google, 3M, and healthcare entities.
+The 2017 RHIW weekend will kick off with a presentation by Chad Landgraf of the OSU Center for Rural Health who will discuss the top challenges faced by rural health care providers and our fellow small town and rural Oklahomans.
+He will be followed by Marie Moran, a Stanford University trained design thinking consultant with clients including Boeing, Google, 3M, and healthcare entities.
 Read more about them here.

-The cost of the event is $50.00.
-The fee is waived for all student participants.
+The cost for the entire weekend is $50.00.
+The fee is waived for all student participants who attend the event.
 The fee includes food provided through out the weekend and fun swag for the participants.

 RHIW thanks the Center for Executive and Professional Development (CEPD) for managing our registration!
 If you have not attended a CEPD event before, you will be asked to set up an account as part of enrollment.
-For assistance with registration call CEPD at 405-744-5208 or 866-678-3933.
-Online Registration
+For assistance with registration call CEPD at 405-744-5208.

 Judging and Prize Money: